GDS2005/django-crud/README.md

 source venv/bin/activate
 ```

-7. Now you can install dependencies and it will be isolated.
-To use it just install a dependencie.
+7. Now you can install dependencies, and they will be isolated.
+To use it, just install a dependency.
 ```bash
 pip install django
 ```
-then you must use:
+Then you must run:
 ```bash
 pip freeze > requirements.txt
 ```

-With this, you will be able to storage all the dependencies of the project in this file that it is usefull in Docker and servers deploys.
+With this, you can store all the project dependencies in this file, which is useful for Docker and server deployments.

-8. Use deactivate to end the Virtual Enviroment.
+8. Use deactivate to exit the Virtual Environment.
 ```bash
 deactivate
 ```

-9. Run the project with:
+9. Run the project by executing:
 ```bash
 python manage.py runserver
 ```
-- The basic project will start at http://127.0.0.1:8000/
+- The basic project will be available at http://127.0.0.1:8000/

 <img src="https://github.com/GDS2005/django-crud/blob/main/assets/django-basic.jpg" alt="django-basic Image" width="600"/>

 ## Generate CRUD (Create, Read, Update and Delete) of elements

-1. First we need to create an app.
-A Django app is a small library representing a discrete part of a larger project.
+1. First, we need to create an app.
+A Django app is a modular component representing a discrete part of a larger project.
 The app name should be short, all-lowercase, and not include numbers, dashes, periods, spaces, or special characters.
-It also, in general, should be the plural of an app's main model.
+It should generally be the plural form of an app's main model.
 ```bash
 python3 manage.py startapp appname
 ```